jeremyhilado/yelp-clone-backend/README.md

 ## Code Snippet

-I'm sharing the particular code snippent below because I thought it was a pretty clever way of getting the business id to the handle function so it can be stored in state.
+I'm sharing the particular code snippent below because I thought it was a pretty clever way of getting the business id to be stored in state.
 I set the value prop of the submit button to {business[0].id} so that when it was clicked it would get sent to the handleChange function and get stored into state.

+I needed to do this because when editing a review, we need to send the database generated business ID back to the backend along with the user info for the edits to be accepted.

 ```
 <button type="submit" className="btn btn-info" name="business" value={business[0].id} onClick={rundownContext.handleReviewChange}>Post Review</button>